mwhelan/Specify/docs/index.md

 ![Unit test and BDD test reports](consistent-reporting.png)

 The BDD report on the right groups specifications with the typical BDD user story, whereas the unit test report on the left groups specifications by the System Under Test.

+## Works with your Inversion of Control container
+Specify uses TinyIoc under the covers and provides a plugin for Autofac, with a plugin for Ninject hopefully available soon.
+You can also write a custom adapter for other IoC containers and plug them in to Specify.

+## Works with your mocking container
+There is transparent built-in support for [NSubstitute](http://nsubstitute.github.io/), [Moq](https://github.com/Moq/moq4), and [FakeItEasy](http://fakeiteasy.github.io/) auto-mocking containers.
+Just add a reference to one of these projects and Specify will detect it and use the relevant adapter.
+You can also write a custom adapter for other mocking containers and plug them in to Specify.